 Depending on the specific domain or discipline, there may be industry and Center-specific standards that must be followed, particularly when designing hardware.
 This can be evident in the design of a mechanical part, where a mechanical computer-aided design package selected to model the parts must have the capability to meet specific standards, such as model accuracy, dimensioning and tolerancing, the ability to create different geometries, and the capability to produce annotations describing how to build and inspect the part.
 However, these same issues must be considered regardless of the product.

-As part of your final report you will need to review and show compliance with standards employed by The Robot Company (i.e., CSULB) and Project Stakeholders.
+As part of your final report you will need to review and show compliance with standards, codes, and regulations adopted by The Robot Company (i.e., CSULB) and Project Stakeholders.
 Specifically include University and applicable environmental, health, and safety standards and those safety standards specifically associated with the product (e.g., Children’s Toys).